kishwarshafin/pepper/docs/module_usage/pipeline_usage.md

 -o /output/OUTPUT_DIR/ \
 -t <THREADS> \
 -s <SAMPLE_NAME> \
---ont # use --ccs for PacBio-HiFi reads aligned to the assembly
+--ont # use --ccs for PacBio HiFi reads aligned to the assembly
 ```